 The political order is a microcosm of this cosmological distinction.
 When talking of the function of governance, St. Thomas writes;

 The aim of any ruler should be directed towards securing the welfare of that which he undertakes to rule.
-The duty of the pilot, for instance, is to preserve his ship amidst the perils of the sea. and to bring it unharmed to the port of safety.
+The duty of the pilot, for instance, is to preserve his ship amidst the perils of the sea, and to bring it unharmed to the port of safety.
 Now the welfare and safety of a multitude formed into a society lies in the preservation of its unity, which is called peace.
 If this is removed, the benefit of social life is lost and, moreover, the multitude in its disagreement becomes a burden to itself.
 The chief concern of the ruler of a multitude, therefore, is to procure the unity of peace.
 It is not even legitimate for him to deliberate whether he shall establish peace in the multitude subject to him, just as a physician does not deliberate whether he shall heal the sick man encharged to him, for no one should deliberate about an end which he is obliged to seek, but only about the means to attain that end.1

-Note that the ruler’s obligation to carry out the duties of a ruler are not imposed upon him, but are a quality of him occupying such a role in the first place, however he comes to inhabit the Centre.
-The unity of peace, social cohesion, the absence of political factionalism/conflict – imperium in imperio – is crucial for his ability to rule.
+Note that the ruler’s obligation to carry out the duties of a ruler are not imposed upon him, but are a quality of him occupying such a role in the first place, however he may come to inhabit the Centre.
+The unity of peace, social cohesion, the absence of political factionalism – imperium in imperio – is crucial for his ability to rule.
 Hence why it is not even legitimate for us to speak of him as to whether or not he will seek to establish peace in the multitude subject to him.
 Even if he were to support a proxy against a given opposing political faction, he only does so in order to remove said political faction from being an impediment to his rule, that is, to procure peace and social cohesion.

 Ontological absolutism finds a comfortable home in the Aristotelian-Thomist tradition.
 The action of a client, the periphery in the case of High + Low vs. The Middle and/or otherwise the subsidiary, is only explainable with relation to the agent that actualises their political significance; The Centre and the ends to which said agent actualises them; centralisation for political security.
 Why this end and not another?
 A simple Aristotelian explanation.
 Assuming insecurity, the political agent in question who holds the centre naturally will attempt to centralise, that is, to secure its hold over the Centre.
 Insecure power is by its nature in a position of direct competition and conflict.
-Due to this condition, to do good to itself – that is to act as a power, not qualified further as “insecure” – said power centre must circumnavigate said competitors or raise some force against them in order to create the conditions to rule directly.
-With the ability to rule directly, their access to their principle good is restored.
+Due to this condition, to do good to itself – that is to act as a power, not qualified further as “insecure” – said power centre must circumnavigate said competitors or raise some force against them in order to create the conditions in which he might come to rule directly.
+With the ability to rule directly, his access to their principle good is restored.
 Without it, the prerequisite good of political cohesion must be established.
 Insofar as he cannot rule directly, that is, insofar as he is insecure, the ruler must centralise to establish said cohesion.
 Continuing the quotation from Aquinas;

 Wherefore the Apostle, having commended the unity of the faithful people, says: “Be ye careful to keep the unity of the spirit in the bond of peace.”
 Thus, the more efficacious a government is in keeping the unity of peace, the more useful it will be.
 For we call that more useful which leads more directly to the end.
 Now it is manifest that what is itself one can more efficaciously bring about unity than several—just as the most efficacious cause of heat is that which is by its nature hot.
 Therefore the rule of one man is more useful than the rule of many.